claravanstaden/five-draw-card/README.md

 # five-draw-card
-Variant of a poker game.
+Sets up a standard card deck of 52 cards, shuffles them, draws a 5 card hand and outputs the highest ranked poker score.

 # Install Steps